irfanhakim-as/homelab-wiki/topics/proxmox.md

       - Replace `<video-gid>` with the GID value for the `video` group (i.e. `44`).
       - This maps the LXC Container's GIDs; `0:(video-gid - 1)` to the Proxmox node host's GIDs; `100000:(100000 + (video-gid - 1))`.
-      - For example, if the `video` GID is `44`, then the LXC Container's GIDs will be `0:43` to the Proxmox node host's GIDs `100000:100043`.
+      - According to the sample value, this maps the LXC Container's GIDs; `0:43` to the Proxmox node host's GIDs; `100000:100043`.
-      - This mapping is done purposefully to make way for the `video` group (i.e. `44`) to be mapped accordingly later.
+      - This mapping is done purposefully to make way for the `video` group (i.e. `44`) to be mapped accordingly next.

-   - Add each of the following lines to the end of the file:
+   - Add the following line to the end of the file:

       ```diff
         lxc.idmap: g 0 100000 44